osrf/subt/submitted_models/explorer_r2_sensor_config_1/specifications.md

 ## Diversions from Physical Hardware of R2
 Virtual R2 is a faithful representation of real-world R2 both in appearance and in physical properties.
 However, there are few diversions:
-* It does not model long-range low-bandwidth (LoRa) mesh communication of the real robot.
+* It does not model long-range Rajant wireless network of the real robot.

 # <a name="validation_links"></a>R2 Validation and Specification Links